 3. Tracing the Letters in FontForge

-To create the font itself, you will need an font editing program.
+To create the font itself, you will need a font editing program.
 Several horrendously expensive options exist, but one great app, FontForge, is free and open source.
-We will be using FontForge in this tutorial.
+We'll be using FontForge in this tutorial.
 Make sure you set it to use only integer coordinates (File > Preferences > Editing > SnapToInt).

-Then, making sure you are in the Background layer, use the move and scale tools to position and size the reference image.
-For demonstration purposes, I will start with the letter ‘r’ in this sample, so center the ‘r’ in the middle of the glyph frame, right on the baseline.
+Then, making sure you're in the Background layer, use the move and scale tools to position and size the reference image.
+For demonstration purposes, I'll start with the letter ‘r’ in this sample, so center the ‘r’ in the middle of the glyph frame, right on the baseline.